DmitriiGurev/ComputationalMathematics/Mandelbrot Set/README.md

 # Mandelbrot Set

-A simple code to plot the mandelbrot set.
+A simple code for plotting the Mandelbrot set.